SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.b.1 Degree of application of a legal/regulatory/policy/institutional framework which recognizes and protects access rights for small-scale fisheries

 This target is interpreted to cover research about the rights and governance of SSFs, as these shape access to resources and markets.
-It could be interpreted more narrowly to only cover research actually referring to access to marine resources/markets, but I feel this is too narrow here, as it is a small area and as "access" is controlled by many structures (governance, territorial control, common property...)
+It could be interpreted more narrowly to only cover research actually referring to access to marine resources/markets, but I feel this is too narrow here, as it is a small area and as "access" is controlled by many structures (governance, territorial control, common property...).
+This interpretation is supported as "Appropriate legal, regulatory and policy frameworks" are included as a key feature of an enabling environment for this indicator in the indicator metadata (<a id="SDGindmetadata">[Statistics Division, 2021b (Indicator 14.b.1)](#f9)</a>).

 Should access to credit be included?